Article

 Culture and language

-Attendees discussed how organisational culture is a crucial part of growing the future workforce, and how if the culture is one of support and development students will embrace the opportunities offered.
-The language used within organisations to embed T Level industry placements is important and encourages senior leaders to view industry placements as a valuable opportunity to recruit, retain and grow staff.
+The language used within organisations to embed T Level industry placements is equally important and encourages senior leaders to view industry placements as a valuable opportunity to recruit, retain and grow staff.

 • Use precise terminology: being precise with the wording that is used around T Level industry placements is essential.
 The industry placement is not the same as work experience, it is an opportunity for students to fully embed into a team in the organisation.

 • Supporting documentation is key: guidance which quickly and easily conveys what a T Level is, what the industry placement is and how this can support workforce development is useful for engaging colleagues across organisations.
 This is particularly helpful if paired with examples of student journeys.
-Whilst documentation for colleagues is helpful, written materials for students can also ensure they feel supported.
+Whilst dcumentation for colleagues is helpful, written materials for students can also ensure they feel supported.

 • Connect with wider culture work: developing a positive culture towards students on industry placement cannot be done in isolation.
 This work should connect with wider culture pieces, for example supporting a positive culture for undergraduate students.